python-telegram-bot/python-telegram-bot/.github/CONTRIBUTING.rst

 - Documented code changes according to the `CSI standard <https://standards.mousepawmedia.com/en/stable/csi.html>`__
 - Added myself alphabetically to ``AUTHORS.rst`` (optional)
 - Added new classes & modules to the docs and all suitable ``__all__`` s
-- Checked the `Stability Policy <https://docs.python-telegram-bot.org/stability_policy.html>`_ in case of deprecations or changes to documented behaviour
+- Checked the `Stability Policy <https://docs.python-telegram-bot.org/stability_policy.html>`_ in case of deprecations or changes to documented behavior

 **If the PR contains API changes (otherwise, you can ignore this passage)**